 Since you'll be doing the same routine three times a week, you will be training each exercise in the routine three times a week.

 This will help your body get used to that exercise and adapt to it through increased strength, hypertrophy, and better muscle engagement.

-Rest is an advantage in a full body routine because you can rest while keeping a high enough frequency, as opposed to a split where you train an exercise only once or twice a week.
+Rest is an advantage in a full body routine because you can rest well while still keeping a high enough frequency.

 2. Split workouts

 Splits are good starting from the intermediate level onward.

 The main splits in the calisthenics community are:

 Below we'll discuss more about which are the pushing and pulling exercises.